Academic Peer Advisors

 sgreisner@wesleyan.edu

 Hi!
-My name is Sophia Greisner and I am a rising junior from Hingham, MA.
+My name is Sophia Greisner and I am a rising senior from Hingham, MA.
 I am a Neuroscience and Behavior and Science in Society double major.
-I love studying the social determinants of health and how certain determinants can affect mental health.
-After Wesleyan, my plan is to attend medical school, so if anyone has any question on some of the core medical school required course (i.e. Intro Biology, General Chemistry, Organic Chemistry, etc) I would love to share my experiences with you and chat about them!
+I love studying the social determinants of health and how community approaches to healthcare can mitigate negative health outcomes.
+After Wesleyan, my plan is to attend medical school, so if anyone has any question on some of the core medical school required courses (i.e. Intro Biology, General Chemistry, Organic Chemistry, etc) I would love to share my experiences with you and chat about them!
 I know how difficult balancing all the required classes for pre-medicine and all the other classes you want to take can be.
-This summer, I am training to become an EMT.
+This summer, I am working at a diabetes management company that uses virtual platforms to bring individuals with Diabetes together online and provide them health management tools.
 I would love to become an emergency medicine physician and when I come back to Wes I plan on volunteering with a local volunteer EMT force.
 I love that emergency medicine is a very community focused style of medicine and I look forward to connecting with a local community and addressing their health needs.
 I also work in the Cohan lab where we are researching the use of bacteria as bioremediation agents in agricultural plots.
-Besides my courses and laboratory work, I play on the Women‘s Club soccer team and serve as the financial manager.
+Besides my courses and laboratory work, I play on the Women‘s Club soccer team and am one of the senior captains.
 I also work in the athletic training room in Freeman as a Sports Medicine Assistant.
 In my free time, I love to get chai lattes from Perk on Main, watch a good scary movie, or play spikeball!

 As a peer advisor, I am here to help you navigate Wesleyan and be a resource for you to talk to about any of your concerns!
 I am always free to chat and there is nothing too small to talk about!
 As a student at Wes you have a team of people looking out for you and ready to answer any of your questions!
 I am looking forward to meeting you!!